 The case study provides information and specific examples about multiple ethical and legal issues that may arise during the construction of a laboratory building at a university campus.
 The issues can be presented as a single case study or divided into numerous smaller case studies for discussion in shorter periods.
 This versatile format makes it ideal for a larger class, allowing the class to be broken up into smaller groups of students, each of which can debate and find solutions for one or more of the issues presented.
 Although class sizes may vary, this case study has been successfully presented in a class of approximately 40 students, with strong class participation from a majority of students.
-If all of the issues are addressed, the case study requires approximately two hours, which could be completed during a single lab session with smaller group of students is ideal but may be difficult to implement given the increasing size of many college classes.
+If all of the issues are addressed, the case study requires approximately two hours, which could be completed during a single lab session with smaller groups or broken up into two one-hour class periods with the larger group.
+The lab setting with a smaller group of students is ideal but may be difficult to implement given the increasing size of many college classes.